 Fall Foliage & Bird Watching in Oregon’s Tualatin Valley

-Drenched in hues of earthy golds, oranges, reds and browns, Tualatin Valley is home to some of the area’s best birdwatching and fall foliage viewing.
+Drenched in hues of earthy golds, oranges, reds and browns, Oregon’s Tualatin Valley is home to some of the area’s best birdwatching and fall foliage viewing.
 Pair the vibrant hues of fall with the migration of birds as they fly south for the winter, and you have the perfect fall getaway.
 Whether you are here for two hours or a whole weekend, staying overnight or just passing, through ignite your senses in Tualatin Valley.

 Fall Foliage Leaf Peeping

 Cyclists will enjoy the views from the 50-mile Tualatin Valley Scenic Bikeway, the only bikeway of its kind in the region.
 The car-free Banks-Vernonia State Trail provides a canopy of trees overhead, allowing the heart of the season to be seen with a simple look toward the sky.
-Cyclists of all levels, horseback riders and hikers will enjoy its dense canopy of trees, which erupt in earthy colors during the fall months.
+Cyclists of all levels, plus horseback riders and hikers will enjoy its dense canopy of trees, which erupt in earthy colors during the fall months.
 Pro Tip: Rent a bike at Banks Bicycle Repair and Rental

 Set atop Cooper Mountain in Beaverton is the aptly-named Cooper Mountain Nature Park, where leaf peepers will enjoy the amazing views of the Chehalem Mountains and the Tualatin Valley.
 Hike through the changing forests, prairies and oak woodlands along the three miles of trails.